Clean air, Cliffs, Castles and Craic

 There are magnificent views of the lunar looking, barren Mullaghmore Mountain, the Burren’s highest.

 Out and About

 Castles, caves and cliffs.
-The Burren’s bleak yet unique landscape – not to mention the Atlantic Ocean, surfing, and of course the music.
+The Burren’s bleak yet unique landscape – not to mention the Wild Atlantic Way, and its rich array of sights and experiences , and of course the music.
 County Clare is rich with the finest heritage in Ireland.

 Here are links to some of our favourite activities-